thanos-io/thanos/docs/components/query-frontend.md

                                  Log queries that are slower than the specified duration.
 Set to 0 to disable.
 Set to < 0 to enable on all queries.
-      --query-frontend.org-id-header="org-id-header-name"
+      --query-frontend.org-id-header=<http-header-name> ...
                               Request header names used to set the org id field in the slow query log (repeated flag).
 If multiple headers match the request, the first matching arg specified will take precedence.
-If no headers match 'anonymous' will be used --log.request.decision=LogFinishCall
+If no headers match 'anonymous' will be used.
+      --log.request.decision=LogFinishCall
                                  Request Logging for logging the start and end of requests.
 LogFinishCall is enabled by